 These kinds of services are typically reserved for account opening in the range of US $2,000,000 and above.
 In other instances, especially in Europe, banks have representatives traveling to major cities on a monthly basis.
 It’s not the same as having them in your living room, but it’s close.

-Even if you’re not dealing with the kind of money required to open at a top tier private bank, you might still be dreaming of a way to open an account remotely.
+Even if you’re not dealing with the kind of money required for opening accounts at top-tier private banks, you might still be dreaming of a way to open an account 100% remotely.
 And there are still a number of ways for you to accomplish this.

-A lot of the time, we see introducers and internationalization gurus offering easy account opening for a fee.
-You simply need to pay them and they will “introduce” you to their special connection on the ground.
+A lot of the time, we see introducers and internationalization gurus offering easier account opening solutions for a fee.
+You simply need to pay them a flat fee and they will “introduce” you to their special connection on the ground.
 In these instances, you should hold onto your money as chances are you will be able to open at these banks without their help.

-Obviously, remote opening is just one aspect of easy account opening.
+Obviously, online banking or remote opening is just one aspect of an easier account opening experience.
 Though the other considerations that we have outlined above all fall into the same category, which is compliance.
-And while finding an easy bank is attractive, choosing to open an account at one could be a dangerous decision for your money.
+And while finding a bank that is easier to open with is an attractive option, choosing to open an account at one could be a dangerous decision for your money.

 For a lot of people in the offshore banking world “compliance” is a dirty word, but it shouldn’t be.
 At GlobalBanks, we think compliance, when implemented correctly, can offer you and your account some value.

 You see, proper compliance can ensure your accounts don’t get entangled with criminals or illicit activities.
 Yes, an argument could be made that compliance wouldn’t be needed if regulations were loosened, but we’re more pragmatic than that.